 What Is NPS Software?

-NPS software is used to collect, analyze, and act on Net Promoter Score feedback at scale.
+NPS software is used to collect, analyze, and act on Net Promoter Score feedback at scale, automating survey distribution, calculating nps scores, and turning customer responses into workflows and alerts.

-Analyze open text feedback using AI-driven sentiment and theme detection
+- Analyze open-text responses using AI-driven sentiment and theme detection

-Track NPS trends over time across segments, products, teams, or locations
+- Track nps scores and feedback trends over time across segments, products, teams, or locations

 Instead of treating NPS as a static report, NPS software turns customer loyalty into an ongoing, actionable system.
-For step-by-step guidance on setting up your program, see our guide on how to implement nps.
+For step-by-step guidance on setting up your nps program, see our guide on how to implement NPS.

 Why Is NPS Software Important for Measuring Customer Loyalty?